pl643/kodekloud/README.md

   - downloads tmux.conf, init.vim, bashrc.kk
   - adds/sources bashrc.kk to ~/.bashrc

 ## Copy and paste the below commands on the jump server to download and run the setup.sh script.
-I do this before each Lab exercise.
+I do this at the start of each Lab exercise.

   - curl -Os https://raw.githubusercontent.com/pl643/kodekloud/main/setup.sh && bash -x setup.sh && tmux -f ~/tmux.conf